compress the files

 At purchaser’s expense, puppies must be examined by their licensed veterinarian within 72 hours of acceptance from breeder.

-Our puppies begin at $800 to $1,500.
+Our puppies begin at $850 to $1,500.
 Prices depend on parents, size (we can make no guarantee but give you birth weight and size of both parents) and quality of the individual puppy.
-Mostly pet with some show potential which may not be reached until they are about six months old.
+Mostly we raise pet quality with some Show potential which may not be reached until they are about six months old.
 Of course, the tiny ones are more expensive due to the nature of care required from birth until they are fully capable to go to their new home.
 We spend a lot of quality time with each of our puppies to insure they are healthy and well established before leaving.

 Puppies are shipped via United Airlines within the U.S.A. only, for an additional fee of $300.00 (unless otherwise noted) which must be paid prior to delivery.
 Subject to change per airline stipulations.
 Puppies will only be shipped when weather permits and at appropriate age for individual puppy.
 (Shipping: selected areas in US Only - Flights (including lay-overs) can not be more than a 5 to 5.5 hr duration...no exceptions!)